Bill

 AI Summary

-This bill, effective July 1, 2026, amends Tennessee law to allow juvenile courts to suspend a student's driving privileges or their ability to obtain a driver's license for up to one year if the student is referred to juvenile court for being unlawfully absent from school and is ultimately found to be "unruly," meaning they have committed a status offense, which in this context refers to truancy.
-This measure aims to address chronic absenteeism by adding a potential consequence related to driving privileges to the existing legal framework for dealing with truant students, as outlined in Tennessee Code Annotated (TCA) Title 37 (Juvenile Courts), Title 49, Chapter 6, Part 30 (Attendance), and Title 55, Chapter 10, Part 7 (Driver Licenses).
+This bill amends Tennessee law to allow juvenile courts to suspend a student's driving privileges or their ability to get a driver's license for up to one year if they are referred to court for being unlawfully absent from school and are found to be "unruly," meaning they have committed an offense that would be a crime if committed by an adult.
+This change aims to address truancy by adding a potential consequence related to driving, which is a significant privilege for young people, and will take effect on January 1, 2027.

 Committee Categories